ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `entitlement.entitlement.update`       | An event is generated when an initiator updates an entitlement. |
 | `entitlement.entitlement.check`        | An event is generated when an initiator uses an entitlement to pull an image from the governed IBM Container Registry. |
 | `entitlement.entitlement.invalidate`   | An event is generated when an entitlement's license is not valid anymore. |
-{: caption="Table 8.
-Actions that generate events related to licenses and entitlements" caption-side="top"}
+{: caption="Actions that generate events related to licenses and entitlements" caption-side="top"}

 ## Events for managing IAM account settings
 {: #at_events_acc_mgt_acc_iam}